 What if I want to add more information to my application?

 You may wish to provide additional data and/or information before we complete the evaluation of your application.
 Providing it does not extend the scope of the original application, we may be able to consider the additional data and/or information without needing to charge an additional fee or extending the processing target for the application.
 However, you will only be able to make certain alterations in this way.
 If you wish to provide additional data and/or information in support of your application, you should contact the Assessment Manager at the earliest opportunity.
 These requests are considered on a case-by-case basis and are at our discretion.

 Further information on what additional information we will and will not accept can be found in the guidance on submitting additional data.

 How can I withdraw my application?

-You can withdraw your application at any time by contacting the Evaluating Officer or Project Manager for the application.
-If your application has been accepted into the Admin Stream, you should write to the Pesticides Branch Applications Sift, Chemicals Regulation Division, Mallard House, Kings Pool, 3 Peasholme Green, York, YO1 7PX.
+You can withdraw your application at any time by contacting the Assessment Manager for the application.
+If your application has been accepted into the Admin Stream, you should write to the Pesticides Delivery Branch Applications Sift, Chemicals Regulation Division, Mallard House, Kings Pool, 3 Peasholme Green, York, YO1 7PX.

 - The contents page for The Applicant Guide